Taylors Beach, New South Wales: Infrastructure

-A large part of the residential area of Taylors Beach is not serviced by Hunter Water Corporation.
+A large part of the residential area of Taylors Beach is not serviced by Hunter Water.
 People who live in these areas are dependent on rainwater collection to provide their drinking water.
 As well as pumping bore water to provide non-drinking water.
 Sewage disposal is done by either having a pump-out system in which the sewage is collected by a tanker truck or by the use of an absorption trench.

 Despite this, all other essential utilities are available to Taylors Beach residents including Electricity, phone and internet access.

-Industry

-Taylors Beach is home to some big-box stores which include a REECE Plumbing Supplies Bunnings Warehouse, Supercheap Auto, Boating Camping and Fishing and Repco.
+Economy

-Taylors Beach also home to the Port Stephens Fisheries Institute.
+Taylors Beach is home to the Port Stephens Fisheries Institute.
 Which is responsible for Fisheries Research and Compliance.
 As well as Aquaculture and Aquatic Bio-security.

 The institute employs approximately 85 people and is operated by Department of Primary Industries (New South Wales).

 Australia Post has a delivery center in Taylors Beach which provides parcel deliveries to the 2315, 2316 and 2317 postcodes.